Tsimur88/Movies-App/README.md

 # Movie-App
-Movie App with Webpack 4 and React using
+Movie App with using Webpack 4 and React library.